BurninLeo/semantic-coding/Ontologies/README.md

 # Semantic Coding Ontologies

-This folder shall is indended to hold basic ontologies.
+This folder holds basic ontologies for semantic coding, including the generic operators and attributes.